 The ketogenic diet is an excellent diet for those who are looking to lose weight, especially those with a considerable amount to lose.

-These supplements will not only help you achieve your weight loss goals whilst following the ketogenic diet but will improve your overall health and wellbeing.
+These keto supplements will not only help you achieve your weight loss goals whilst following the ketogenic diet, but can help to improve your overall health and wellbeing.